MythicC2Profiles/tcp/documentation-c2/tcp/_index.md

 ### port

 Which port the agent should bind to.
 This is currently a bind-only profile.
 In the future this is likely to change to allow specifying a direction, but for now it's bind-only.

+### localhost_only

+Whether the agent should bind to localhost only.

 ### killdate